 Georgian National Standard SST (SST) 72-2009 Geometric and Structural Requirements for Roads was used to design the road rehabilitation.
-The axis of the road is not going to shift as a result of rehabilitation.
-Therefore, the current parameters of the carriageway will remain unchanged.
+The axis of roads is not going to shift as a result of rehabilitation.
+Therefore, the current parameters of the carriageways will remain unchanged.